Exam Board

 Assessment

-MOCK EXAMINATION IN READING, LISTENING AND WRITING (33% WEIGHTING FOR EACH COMPONENT) - Questions will come from a variety of past-paper GCSE questions and will cover all topics from the specification.
+MOCK EXAMINATION IN READING, LISTENING, WRITING and SPEAKING (25% WEIGHTING FOR EACH COMPONENT) - Questions will come from a variety of past-paper GCSE questions and will cover all topics studied from the start of Year 10 until this point in Year 11.

 Curriculum Period 3: